Mandla Langa: Literary work

 Among Langa’s early published work are poems such as "Pension Jives" and "They No Longer Speak to Us in Song".
-In addition to writing poetry, he began writing prose.
+In addition to poetry, he began writing prose.
 His story "The Dead Men Who Lost Their Bones" was his first to be published in Drum Magazine in 1980, winning a prize.
 Langa's success prompted his literary evolution to novel writing.
 In 1991, he became the first South African to be awarded an Arts Council of Great Britain Bursary for Creative Writing.
 Langa's diverse work includes penning an opera, Milestones, with music composed by jazz musician Hugh Masekela.
 In 1999, Milestones was featured at the Standard Bank Festival in Grahamstown.